AndritaLucianGabriel/BankingApp/README.md

    6. anotherToString()
        > Method that is used to update the reader file for the providers.
    7. paymentUtilities(String IBAN, double value)
-       > Method executes the transfers itself and converts, if needed, the ammount to the provider's preferred currency.
+       > Method executes the transfers themselves and converts, if needed, the amount to the provider's preferred currency.
 #### *3. Transaction*
- Abstract class that will receive information about any type of transaction from and to a bank account.
+ Abstract class that will receive information about any type of transaction to and from a bank account.
 Every transaction will use the AsigUUID interface to receive a unique ID and a timestamp of the current day will be created using the LocalDate class.
-All the information will be stored in a unique file based on the bank accounts's IBAN in order to be processed later for the creation of an account statement.
+All the information will be stored in a unique file based on the bank accounts' IBAN in order to be processed later for the creation of an account statement.
    1. withdraw(double value)
        > Abstract method.
    2. paymentUtilities(String IBAN, double value)